mpodlaski/git-tutorial/README.md

 - Solve the conflicts, and commit the operation
 - Open the *Finished Tutorial.md* file, and add your name to the list
 - Commit your work and create a pull request to the main repository

-- Modify the file “Test File” and provide the answer to the equation.
-- Commit your change to your branch
-- Merge the master branch into your branch by using the commit “Commit to pick!!”
-- Solve the merging conflict created and commit it to your branch
-- Modify the file “Test File” and provide the answer to the second equation.
-Commit your change to your branch
-- Modify the File “Finished Tutorial” to add your name in the empty list (put your name on a new line).
-Commit your change to your branch
-- Prepare a pull request from your branch to Master and select me as reviewer.

 I hope this will help you grasp how GIT works.
 I will have a look at your pull requests and comment back if you did something wrong.
 All in all this should take you about 30 minutes (less if you already have installed and configured SourceTree on your computer)